Link Prediction with Contextualized Self-Supervision: Introduction

-Based on the above idea, we propose a new contextualized self-supervised learning (CSSL) framework for link prediction.
+Based on the above \dk{insights}, we propose a new contextualized self-supervised learning (CSSL) framework for link prediction.
 The proposed CSSL framework exploits the power of structural context prediction based self-supervision to enable context-aware link prediction.
-Specifically, CSSL formulates a general learning framework that predicts the link existence probability from edge embeddings aggregated from paired node embeddings constructed from node attributes.
-The edge embeddings effectively capture the attribute difference/similarity between connected nodes, leveraging the power of the homophily property~\cite{mcpherson2001birds} for link prediction---the fact that connected node pairs usually have similar attributes.
+Specifically, CSSL formulates a general learning framework that \jy{learns a link encoder} to infer the link existence probability from paired node embeddings constructed from node attributes.
+The \dk{link encoder predicts the link existence probability through constructing edge embeddings from node embeddings, which} effectively capture the attribute difference/similarity between connected nodes. \jy{This new formulation enables us to exploit} the power of the homophily property~\cite{mcpherson2001birds} for link prediction---the fact that connected node pairs usually have similar attributes.
 The structural context prediction is modeled as a self-supervised learning task to boost the link prediction performance.
-We investigate two types of contextualized self-supervised learning tasks---context node prediction and context subgraph prediction---that are sampled through short random walks.
-The proposed CSSL framework can be trained efficiently with stochastic gradient descent, by sampling a minibatch of edges at each iteration, thereby having a time complexity linear to the number of edges.
-As CSSL learns a mapping function from node attributes to link existence, it has the inductive ability to predict links for out-of-sample nodes, by applying the learned mapping function to the attributes of out-of-sample nodes.
-Extensive experiments on real-world networks show that the proposed CSSL framework outperforms the state-of-the-art methods by large margins, under both transductive and inductive settings.
-This proves the advantages of CSSL in making the best of network structure and extracting useful information from noisy node attributes towards high-quality transductive and inductive link prediction.
+We investigate two types of contextualized self-supervised learning tasks---context node prediction and context subgraph prediction, \dk{where context nodes and context subgraphs} are sampled through short random walks.
+The proposed CSSL framework can be trained efficiently with stochastic gradient descent by sampling a minibatch of edges at each iteration and thus have a time complexity linear to the number of edges.
+As CSSL learns a mapping function from node attributes to the link existence, it \jy{has the ability to inductively} predict the links for out-of-sample nodes, by applying the learned mapping function to the attributes of out-of-sample nodes. \dk{Besides, CSSL can be naturally extended to non-attributed networks through using one-hot encodings as node attributes.}